-Alongside my practice, I work with young people and adults in various learning projects across London.
-These projects include gallery education, community workshops and 1:1 tutoring.
-In my teaching, I value process over product, encourage risk taking and collaboration.
+Since 2020, I have been working with children, young people and adults leading learning projects across London.
+These projects include gallery education, community workshops, ceramics classes and 1:1 tutoring.
+I value process over product, encourage risk taking and focusing on collaboration and building connections over outcomes.
+Accessibility is at the core of all my education work, empowering people through nurturing the enjoyment of creativity in a supportive, playful, flexible and exciting environment.
 My workshops often use nature and materials as a starting point for story telling and mutual learning.

 William Morris Society, Materials Cycles and Stories Online Workshop for the WMS Youth Programme.
 Exploring the materials we use everyday through experimental mark making and transforming drawings into sculptures to practice open ended making.